drunkard/ceph-readable-doc/html/_sources/cephadm/operations.rst.txt

 CEPHADM_CHECK_CEPH_RELEASE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Under normal operations, the Ceph cluster runs daemons under the same ceph
+Under normal operations, the Ceph cluster runs daemons that are of the same Ceph
-release (that is, the Ceph cluster runs all daemons under (for example)
-Octopus).
+release (for example, Reef).
 This check determines the active release for each daemon, and
 reports any anomalies as a healthcheck. *This check is bypassed if an upgrade
-process is active within the cluster.*
+is in process.*

 CEPHADM_CHECK_KERNEL_VERSION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The OS kernel version (maj.min) is checked for consistency across the hosts.
+The OS kernel version (maj.min) is checked for consistency across hosts.
 The kernel version of the majority of the hosts is used as the basis for identifying anomalies.

 .. _client_keyrings_and_configs:

 Client keyrings and configs
 ===========================
 Cephadm can distribute copies of the ``ceph.conf`` file and client keyring files to hosts.
+Starting from versions 16.2.10 (Pacific) and 17.2.1 (Quincy), in addition to the default location ``/etc/ceph/`` cephadm also stores config and keyring files in the ``/var/lib/ceph/<fsid>/config`` directory.
 It is usually a good idea to store a copy of the config and ``client.admin`` keyring on any host used to administer the cluster via the CLI.
 By default, cephadm does this for any nodes that have the ``_admin`` label (which normally includes the bootstrap host).

+.. note:: Ceph daemons will still use files on ``/etc/ceph/``.
+The new configuration location ``/var/lib/ceph/<fsid>/config`` is used by cephadm only.
+Having this config directory under the fsid helps cephadm to load the configuration associated with the cluster.

 When a client keyring is placed under management, cephadm will:

   - build a list of target hosts based on the specified placement spec (see :ref:`orchestrator-cli-placement-spec`)
   - store a copy of the ``/etc/ceph/ceph.conf`` file on the specified host(s)
+  - store a copy of the ``ceph.conf`` file at ``/var/lib/ceph/<fsid>/config/ceph.conf`` on the specified host(s)
+  - store a copy of the ``ceph.client.admin.keyring`` file at ``/var/lib/ceph/<fsid>/config/ceph.client.admin.keyring`` on the specified host(s)
   - store a copy of the keyring file on the specified host(s)
   - update the ``ceph.conf`` file as needed (e.g., due to a change in the cluster monitors)
   - update the keyring file if the entity's key is changed (e.g., via ``ceph